ColaLight/colalightslk/requirements/roles.md

 ### Bonus Characteristics:
 - Knowledge or experiences of reliable Low level firmware coding and testing
-- Experience with ARM micro controllers especially Cortex M0
+- Experience with low cost micro-controllers
 - Environmental oriented project experience and awareness
 - Desire to work with NGOs, charities in third world settings
 - Indian dialect/language abilities